sapegin/sapegin.me/src/content/blog/bower.md

 ### Semantic versions (SemVer)

-[SemVer](http://semver.org/) is, first-of-all, an approach to versioning libraries: a format for version numbers MAJOR.MINOR.PATCH and rules, which have to be followed when incrementing each number.
+[SemVer](http://semver.org/) is, first-of-all, an approach to versioning libraries: a format for version numbers MAJOR.MINOR.PATCH and rules describing when to increment each number.

 Secondly, it’s a method of describing necessary dependencies, which is used by Bower and npm.